September 19, 2022

 Website

 Foreign qualification is the process of registering to do business in a state other than the state in which your company is incorporated.
-For example, if your business operates in Delaware and is also incorporated there, you will need to file a foreign qualification in order to start operating in another state.
+For example, if your business operates in Delaware and is also incorporated there, you will need to file a foreign qualification in order to start operating in California.

 The advantage of foreign qualification is that you can register your existing business instead of forming a new entity in each state.
 This is the much simpler and more affordable way to expand across state lines.